sebastienwindal/RandomStuff/GitSetup.md

 working, working, commiting, working, committing, pushing, working, commiting, pushing....

-Repeat this whole step until you are done with myFeature...
+Repeat step 2 until you are done with myFeature...

-* Pushing all changes to dev
+### 3. Pushing all changes to dev

 I am done with myFeature, I have checked in and pushed all my changes to the myFeature branch, I passed code review because ~~code reviews are useless~~ I am abviously a genius.